downingbots/GPT4o_with_WidowX-Arm/README.md

   - the python program performs the robot action and provides the next image to upload.

-After "SUCCESS" or "FAILURE", the robot arm returns to the initial state.
+After "DONE", the robot arm returns to the initial state.

 The command to GPT4o was: "pick up the white spoon and place it to the right of the pot".